ambient-innovation/django-ai-kit-auth/examples/react-router/README.md

 button.
 If you activate the developer's tools, you will see a response containing the string `'it works'`.

-In order to demonstate redirection after login, visit `localhost:3000/fallback` while logged out.
+In order to demonstrate redirection after login, visit `localhost:3000/fallback` while logged out.
 Then enter valid credentials in the opened login page and check the browser URL after login.

 The admin page is available on `localhost:8000/admin`.
 Here you can only login as user `root`.